Fever Marlene

-Fever Marlene is a rock band from Milwaukee, Wisconsin, USA.
-Originally a two-piece, made up of Scott Starr (vocals, guitar, bass pedals, synth) and Kevin Dunphy (vocals, drums) the band emerged into the "garage rock" revival scene in early 2003.
+Fever Marlene is an alternative rock band from Milwaukee, Wisconsin, formed in 2003 as a duo of Scott Starr (vocals, guitar, bass pedals, synth, piano, cello) and Kevin Dunphy (drums, vocals).
+The band emerged during the early-2000s "garage rock" revival, briefly expanded into a five-piece in the early 2010s, and returned to its original two-piece configuration for its 2026 album Still In My Blood.

 Background

-The two met while studying in Madison and started rehearsing together under the name The People.
-After quick stints in Los Angeles and Chicago, the duo moved back to Wisconsin and began recording as Fever Marlene, the name stemming from Starr's itch for vintage films and movie star Marlene Dietrich.
+Starr and Dunphy met while studying in Madison and initially rehearsed together under the name The People.
+After short stints in Los Angeles and Chicago, the duo moved back to Wisconsin and began recording as Fever Marlene, taking the name from Starr's interest in vintage films and the actress Marlene Dietrich.

+Fever Marlene released their debut studio album, Civil War, on their own independent label Khemitones Records in 2007.
+Their second album, White China (2008), was written and recorded over a four-night stay at New York's Chelsea Hotel.
+During their first three years as a band they reportedly went through "three zip codes and three complete artistic overhauls" before releasing Civil War.

+The band has toured with MGMT, The Flaming Lips, Social Distortion, The Redwalls, Donita Sparks, and Tapes 'n Tapes.

-Expanding to a five-piece outfit, the band released "Medicated Friends" in 2013 featuring Dan Mahony (bass, guitar, vocals), Ryan Gardiner (synth, organs) and Christian Hansen (guitar, vocals., Fever Marlene writes, produces, records, mixes and masters all their own material in their self-built studio, called Dirty Earth.
+Expanding to a five-piece, the band released Medicated Friends in 2013 with the addition of Dan Mahony (bass, guitar, vocals), Ryan Gardiner (synth, organs) and Christian Hansen (guitar, vocals).
+Fever Marlene has historically written, produced, recorded, mixed and mastered their own material in their self-built studio built, Khemitones Sound Studios.